Espanyol Season Preview: Will an increased workload affect their league finish?

 The Manager

-Last season’s high-flying season were mainly down to one man, Espanyol’s academy graduate Joan Francesc ‘Ruby’ Ferrer.
-He took over in the summer, and impressed the whole of Spain with scintillating football.
+Last season’s high-flying season was mainly down to one man, Espanyol’s academy graduate Joan Francesc ‘Ruby’ Ferrer.
+He took over in the summer and impressed the whole of Spain with scintillating football.
 Now, however, he has taken over Real Betis, and Espanyol has given the reigns back to David Gallego.

 Player to Watch